Q: Who should perform my DMR-QA testing?

 Q: How do I know what samples I need to purchase?

-A: Your permit holders will require results for analyte listed on their NPDES permit and found on the analyte checklist in the 308 Letter.
-Each permit holder should be able to provide you with a list of analytes they are required to report PT data.
+A: Your permit holders will require results for analytes listed on their NPDES permit and found on the analyte checklist in the EPA's 308 Letter.
+Each permit holder should be able to provide you with a list of analytes they are required to report.

-Q: What if my permit holders and I purchase ERA samples from different studies?
+Q: What if my permit holders and I purchase Waters ERA samples from different studies?

 Q: Can I report my data online?